 Mr. Peng Ge has been our chief financial officer since April 2008 and has been our director since December 2016.
-He is currently a member of the board of directors of CNFinance, which is a public company listed in the U.S. From 2005 to April 2008, he served as the general manager of the finance and accounting department and vice president of our company.
+From 2005 to April 2008, he served as the general manager of the finance and accounting department and vice president of our company.
 From August 2007 to September 2008, he was also a director of our company.
 From 1999 to 2005, Mr. Ge headed our Beijing operations.
 From 1994 to 1999, Mr. Ge was a financial manager at a subsidiary of China National Native Produce and Animal By-Products Import & Export Corporation.
 Mr. Ge received his bachelor's degree in international accounting and his MBA degree from the University of International Business and Economics in China.